bumatic/manifold-docs/contents/reference/metadata.md

 # Metadata
 Below is a comprehensive list of all metadata fields available to Resources on the Manifold platform.
-All fields are editable by those with Author or Editor roles except those designated `AR`, which are locked to those with [Administrative Rights](glossary.md).
+As of v0.3.0 these fields are only available to Admin users.
+In the Manifold 1.0.0, all fields will be editable by those with Author or Editor roles except those designated `AR`, which are locked to those with [Administrative Rights](glossary.md).

 ## File